mathiasrw/argmate/README.md

-> _Your go-to mate for CLI parameter parsing.
-Friendly, faster than a cut snake, and with added sprinkles of convenience to make your development experience a breeze.
-Only 6KB and zero dependencies - cheers!_
+> _Your go-to mate for CLI parameter parsing - friendly as a kookaburra and fast as a magpie swoop.
+Just 6KB and zero dependencies - cheers!_

 While developing tools like [AlaSQL](https://www.npmjs.com/package/alasql) and [RexReplace](https://www.npmjs.com/package/rexreplace), I've often been torn between two types of CLI parsers.
 On one hand, there are feature-rich options like [yargs](https://www.npmjs.com/package/yargs) and [commander](https://www.npmjs.com/package/commander).
 Despite their heavy startup time, these parsers provide useful features like easy defaults, smooth validation, and well-structured CLI help text output.
 On the other hand, simpler alternatives like [nopt](https://www.npmjs.com/package/nopt) and [mri](https://www.npmjs.com/package/mri) excel in performance but lack in development experience.
 After uncovering yet another performance hit from using a heavyweight parser, I decided to solve this issue once and for all.